Buxton's 2-homer game fuels Twins' rout of Brewers

 Kenta Maeda (3-0) retired the first 11 batters he faced and held the Brewers to just a Christian Yelich single over the first five innings while garnering his third win in four starts.
 He allowed two runs on five hits and a walk over 6 2/3 innings while striking out five.
 Eric Lauer (0-2) gave up seven runs on nine hits in 3 2/3 innings.
 Milwaukee's Luis Urias had two hits and two RBIs, and Justin Smoak had a single and a double.

-Minnesota jumped out to a 5-0 lead in the second inning thanks to five hits, including a RBI double by Jake Cave and RBI singles by Arraez, Jorge Polanco and Nelson Cruz.
+Minnesota jumped out to a 5-0 lead in the second inning thanks to five hits, including an RBI double by Jake Cave and RBI singles by Arraez, Jorge Polanco, and Nelson Cruz.
 Another run scored on a Lauer wild pitch.
-Sano made it 6-0 in the third with a towering 442-foot to left, his fourth of the season.
+Sano made it 6-0 in the third with a towering 442-foot shot to left, his fourth of the season.

 After Gonzalez boosted the lead to 7-0 with an RBI double in the fourth, the Twins broke the game open with a four-run fifth that featured a solo home run by Buxton, bases-loaded walks to Cruz and Eddie Rosario and a sacrifice fly by Gonzalez.
 Buxton made it 12-0 with his second home run of the game leading off the sixth, the second multi-homer game of his career.